Priming bias versus post-treatment bias in experimental designs: Additional Simulation Details

-Figure~\ref{fig:abp-plot2} displays the non-parametric bounds (with 95\% confidence intervals) and Bayesian estimates (posterior means with 95\% credible intervals) for $\delta$ under different sets of assumptions, applied to the data.
+Figure~\ref{fig:hk-plot2} displays the non-parametric bounds (with 95\% confidence intervals) and Bayesian estimates (posterior means with 95\% credible intervals) for $\delta$ under different sets of assumptions applied to the post-only data (in grey) and to the combined pre-post data (in black).
 We also include the na\"{i}ve OLS estimate with 95\% confidence interval for comparison in the final panel.

-Assuming only randomization, the nonparametric bounds and the Bayesian credible intervals are not informative of the sign of $\delta$, and are much wider than the confidence interval of the na\"{i}ve OLS estimate.
-Without incorporating information from covariates or imposing substantive assumptions, there is little evidence for the theorized interaction, where respondents who fail the manipulation check express lower preference for a nuclear strike in the treatment condition compared to the other two vignettes.
-Adding the assumption of monotonicity reduces the width of the Bayesian credible intervals shifts the posterior mean from zero to negative and closer to the estimates from the OLS models.
-Adding the assumption of stability further tightens the bounds and credible intervals, and with all three assumptions (randomization, monotonicity, and stability), the width of the nonparametric bounds and Bayesian credible intervals come close to excluding zero under conventional (95\% bounds and credible intervals) threshholds.

-Thus, in our setup, we find evidence consistent with \cite{aron:baro:pins:18} that dropping subjects who fail manipulation checks may alter the results from \cite{press_sagan_valentino_2013}, although the variance around our estimates even under the full set of assumptions do not allow for overly strong takeaways about the impact of dropping subjects in this context.
-Still, this application demonstrates how our methodology could be applied to diagnose the measurement challenge of manipulation checks, and further demonstrates how different assumptions narrow the bounds and clarify the posterior means in our methodology.

-Figure \ref{fig:abp-plot3} plots the Gibbs results with and without covariates, which further demonstrate how covariates can be used, in some case, to reduce the width of the bounds and credible intervals.
-We see the largest reductions under the assumptions of just randomization or randomization and monotonicity, and smaller reductions with stability or the full set of assumptions.